 5. The church staff is family-friendly.
 Talk with your senior pastor and other staff.
 Find out where they stand on ministry to parents and families.
 Then take a look at your church calendar.
 How many activities segregate family members?
 How many activities bring families together?
 Evaluate the quality of the programs that are offered for families.
 Are all parts of the family considered in the planning — or are certain parts central while other parts are afterthoughts?
 You can tell a lot about your church by looking at your calendar.
 If you find that family-friendly programs are add-ons or once-a-year events, it’s time to visit with your church staff about what can be changed.

 One last thought.
 Creating a family-friendly church begins with you.
 If you want to bring about change, start with yourself.
 If you have children, let others see you partner with your children’s Sunday school teachers and other adults who work with your kids at church.
 Be intentional about sharing the impact those partnerships are making in your family.
 Use whatever soapbox you can find or create to tell parents that God rejoices when parents lead family time with God, pray with their children, and worship with their kids inside and outside of church.

 Remember, the goal isn’t just to have kids spend time with their parents.
 Rather, the goal is to equip and motivate parents to be their kids’ teachers, shepherds, and heroes!

 HELPING PARENTS SUCCEED

-There are three primary ways you can help parents succeed in their role as their children’s faith developers.
+There are two primary ways you can help parents succeed in their role as their children’s faith developers.

-1. Encourage parents to do these simple faith-building
+1. Encourage parents to do these simple faith-building activities with their children.

 - Pray daily with and for your children.